-Our next Koreh will be on January 20, 2019 for Tu B’Shvat (the New Year for Trees).
+Koreh for Tu B’Shvat (the New Year for Trees).
 The open mic filled up fast with folks wanting to share a story, poem, or song about the human relationship with the environment.
-We’re looking forward to their offerings as well as hearing featured writers Mark Winston and Renée Sarojini Saklikar.
+The lineup included featured writers Mark Winston and Renée Sarojini Saklikar.

-We acknowledge that this event takes place on the traditional unceded territories of the Musqueam, Squamish, and Tsleil Waututh people.
+We acknowledge that this event took place on the traditional unceded territories of the Musqueam, Squamish, and Tsleil Waututh people.

 Saturday, Nov.
 17, 2018, 7:30 p.m.

-These award-winning authors and poets will read from new works and works-in-progress on the topic of roots and family.
+These award-winning authors and poets read from new works and works-in-progress on the topic of roots and family.

 Saturday, Sept.
 1, 2018, 8 p.m.

-This evening will include six five-minute slam stories and an original work by story teller Cecil Hershler.
+This evening included six five-minute slam stories and an original work by story teller Cecil Hershler.

-The evening will begin with Havdalah and end with a Kol Nidre improvisation played by Dave Kauffman and Martin Gotfrit.
+The evening began with Havdalah and ended with a Kol Nidre improvisation played by Dave Kauffman and Martin Gotfrit.